bikeshaving/crank/website/guides/02-elements.md

 ![Image of a JSX element](../static/parts-of-jsx.svg)

 An element can be thought of as having three main parts: a *tag*, *props* and *children*.
 These roughly correspond to tags, attributes and content in HTML, and for the most part, you can copy-paste HTML into JavaScript and have things work as you would expect.
 The main difference is that JSX has to be well-balanced like XML, so void tags must have a closing slash (`<input />` not `<input>`).
-Also, if you forget to close an element or mismatch opening and closing tags, the parser will throw an error, whereas HTML can contain unbalanced or malformed tags and mostly still work.
+Also, if you forget to close an element or mismatch opening and closing tags, the parser will throw an error, whereas HTML can contain unbalanced or malformed contents and mostly still work.
 The advantage of using JSX is that it allows arbitrary JavaScript expressions to be interpolated into elements as its tag, props or children, meaning you can use syntax which looks like HTML seamlessly within JavaScript.

 ### Tags
 ```jsx